soumukhe/azurerm-vmmain/README.md

 # OR

-# The Below environment variables need to be defined in Terraform Cloud if running this from Terraform Cloud.
+# The Below environment variables need to be defined in Terraform Cloud if running this from Terraform Cloud (with local execution mode.
 If running locally,define as local env variables.
 This is the case if you are using client certificates for AZ Service Principal
 export ARM_CLIENT_ID="" <br>
 export ARM_CLIENT_SECRET="" <br>
 export ARM_TENANT_ID="" <br>